adamrunner/adamrunner.github.io/_drafts/elastic-search-part-1.md

 <img src="/img/digital_ocean_step3.png" class="center-block img-thumbnail" alt="Choose the location closet to you, for me that's SFO">

 Just a couple of other things.
-The final couple of steps you'll want to select IPv6 and enable it (I suppose you don't _have_ to but it seems silly not to.) and you'll also want to import your SSH key!
-This part is very important!
-You shouldn't use password authentication for SSH, pretty much ever.
-SSH Keys are much more secure and much easier to deal with.
+The final couple of steps you'll want to select IPv6 and enable it (I suppose you don't _have_ to but it seems silly not to) and you'll also want to import your SSH key!
+This part is very important! **You shouldn't use password authentication for SSH, pretty much ever.** SSH Keys are much more secure and much easier to deal with.
 I mean who likes passwords anyways?

 <img src="/img/digital_ocean_step4.png" class="center-block img-thumbnail" alt="Please use SSH keys for login!
 No one likes passwords!">